Back to California

 • People who want to move western Joshua trees in or out of California.

-• Businesses that need special permits for projects involving these trees.
+• Companies that need permits for projects involving essential services like water or electricity.

 Terms To Know